jaller94/boat-racing-404/README.md

 5. Deploy your code

 You can find more information about the platform on the [Heroku Dev Center](https://devcenter.heroku.com/) site.

-## Submit your entry

-1. Zip all files in the `public` folder.
-2. Submit your entry on the [js13kgames.com](http://js13kgames.com) site.
-3. Add [contact@js13kgames.com](mailto:contact@js13kgames.com) games as collaborator to your Heroku WebApp.

 ## Server category rules